onfido/onfido-ios-sdk/README.md

 ## Getting started

 * SDK supports iOS 10+
-* SDK supports Xcode 11.5 and above \*
+* SDK supports Xcode 13+\*
 * SDK has full bitcode support
 * SDK supports following presentation styles:
   - Only full screen style for iPhones
   - Full screen and form sheet styles for iPads

-\* There is a workaround for Xcode 11.3 if required.
+\* The latest SDK version to support Xcode 11.5-12 is 22.
+There is a workaround for older versions of Xcode if required.
 Please contact [support](mailto:client-support@onfido.com) for more information.

-⚠️ The Onfido SDK requires CoreNFC to run.
+:warning: The Onfido SDK requires CoreNFC to run.
 Since Xcode 12 there is a bug where `libnfshared.dylib` is missing from simulators.
 See [Stack Overflow](https://stackoverflow.com/questions/63915728/xcode12-corenfc-simulator-library-not-loaded) to solve this problem.

-⚠️ Even if you don't enable the NFC feature, Apple might ask you to provide a video to demonstrate NFC usage because NFC related code is part of the SDK binary regardless of runtime configuration.
+:warning: Even if you don't enable the NFC feature, Apple might ask you to provide a video to demonstrate NFC usage because NFC related code is part of the SDK binary regardless of runtime configuration.
 While we're working on a permanent solution for this problem, please download the video that has been shared [in this post](https://github.com/onfido/onfido-ios-sdk/issues/215#issuecomment-767553245) and send to Apple to proceed on your App Review process.

 :warning: The following content assumes you're using our API v3 versions for backend calls.
 If you are currently using API `v2` please refer to [this migration guide](https://developers.onfido.com/guide/api-v2-to-v3-migration-guide) for more information.